 On November 14, 2021, a French military convoy left Abidjan, Cote d’Ivoire on a grueling road trip to resupply Operation Barkhane forces fighting an insurgency in Mali, well over 1,000 miles away.
 Unlike previous resupply missions, this one did not go smoothly.
 Hostile crowds greeted the convoy at every turn and gunfire erupted at least twice along the way, leaving at least two dead and 18 injured.

 Though the violence that met the convoy was undoubtedly unusual, another strange aspect of the journey was how well witnesses documented the trip.
-Dozens and dozens of videos and images of the vehicles surfaced, allowing analysts, journalists, and others to track the convoy’s every movement.
-Today, I aim to string that media together to form a coherent narrative of the journey, from when the group left port in Abidjan to when it finally - finally! - entered its base in Mali two weeks later.
+Hundreds of videos and images of the vehicles surfaced, allowing analysts, journalists, and others to track the convoy’s every movement.
+Now, for the first time, I’ll string all that media together to form a coherent, visual narrative of the journey, from when the group left port in Abidjan to when it finally - finally! - entered its base in Mali two weeks later.

 Part 1: Cote d’Ivoire